 Following aSlotTime of idle medium, which occurs immediately after any of these conditions, a) to f), is met for the EDCAF.

-(21) On specific slot boundaries as determined on the primary channel,(11ac) each EDCAF shall make a determination to perform one and only one of the following functions:
+(21) On these specific slot boundaries, each EDCAF shall make a determination to perform one and only one of the following functions:

+Decrement the backoff timer for that access function.

 Initiate the transmission of a frame exchange sequence for that access function.

-Decrement the backoff timer for that access function.

 Invoke the backoff procedure due to an internal collision.

-Do nothing for that access function.
+Do nothing.

 NOTE—In the case that an EDCAF gains access to the channel and transmits MSDUs, A-MSDUs, or MMPDUs from a secondary AC, the EDCAF of the secondary AC is not affected by this operation.
-If the EDCAF of a secondary AC experiences an internal collision with the EDCAF that gained access to the channel, it performs the backoff procedure regardless of the transmission of any of its MSDUs, A-MSDUs, or MMPDUs.(11ac)
+If the EDCAF of a secondary AC experiences an internal collision with the EDCAF that gained access to the channel, it performs the backoff procedure regardless of the transmission of any of its MSDUs, A-MSDUs, or MMPDUs.(11ac) (See 9.21.2.4 (Sharing an EDCA TXOP(11ac)))

 (24) At each of the above-described specific slot boundaries, each EDCAF shall decrement the backoff timer if the backoff timer for that EDCAF has a nonzero value.